 The initial project began in 2016 in the first plant.
 The customer was quickly impressed with the quantifiable improvements in efficiency and cost along with improvements in cleaning quality.
 Improvements included a 10 percent reduction in downtime and a six percent reduction in the use of cleaning fluid plus a proportionally high reduction of water usage – the detergent content in water is fixed at one-half percent.
 After good experiences with the first project, MindSphere was quickly expanded to all other meat processing plants of the customer.

 The collected performance data can be easily analyzed.
-MindSphere offers users options for data analysis such as Product Intelligence and Visual Analyzer, which Calvatis also uses for analyzing dispensing data.
+MindSphere offers users options for data analysis.
+Calvatis also uses the MindSphere application Visual Analyzer, for analyzing dispensing data.
 It analyzes the incoming data, monitors washing machines installed worldwide and enables new functions such as predictive maintenance, energy data optimization, and resource management.

 By using MindSphere, Calvatis will also be able to monitor automatic cleaning systems and foam cleaning devices in the future.
 And by relying on data in the cloud, the service team can organize its work more effectively – because technicians can predict what problems are occurring in the plant.